 Mapping the Likelihood of Flowing Artesian Conditions in the Okanagan Basin and Lower Fraser Valley, British Columbia (MSc, Johnson, 2021) Drilling into an aquifer that exists under flowing artesian conditions can have significant environmental and socio-economic consequences.
 Unfortunately, the risk of drilling a flowing well in different regions of British Columbia is largely unknown.
 This study used Multi-Criteria Analysis and the Analytical Hierarchy Process to map the likelihood of flowing well occurrence in three hydrogeologic contexts based on aquifer type and location; 1) Okanagan Bedrock, 2) Okanagan Unconsolidated and 3) Fraser Valley Unconsolidated.
 A novel approach was used to determine the weights of each factor by using the Wilcoxon Rank Sum Test.
 Each map was determined to reasonably display and predict the extent of flowing artesian conditions by using the Wilcoxon Rank Sum Test to a significance level of 15%.
 Through site specific evaluations, Well Drilling Advisories are recommended to be developed by the Province for Naramata, Armstrong, and Aquifer 33 in Langley to alert drillers of flowing artesian conditions.

 Shale Gas Development Impacts on Water Resources.
-For the past several years we have been conducting hydrogeological and hydrogeochemical studies in Northeast British Columbia to assess various impacts of shale gas development on water resources.
+For the past several years we have been conducting hydrogeological and hydrogeochemical studies in Northeast British Columbia to assess various impacts of shale gas development on water resources (see student projects below).
 Shale Gas Development in NE BC was used as a case study area for evaluating risk and resilience in the context of the Water-Energy-Food Nexus.
 This part of the research was funded in part by the Research Institute for Humanity and Nature (Kyoto, Japan) as part of a larger circum-Pacific project on nexus issues, and the Pacific Institute for Climate Solutions (PICS).
 The research has been carried out in partnership with the BC Ministry of Forests, Lands and Natural Resources, BC Ministry of Environment, Geoscience BC, the BC Oil and Gas Commission, the School for Public Policy at SFU (among others).

 Geochemical Compositions of Subsurface Materials and the Potential Impacts on Groundwater Quality from Fugitive Methane within the Peace Region, British Columbia (MSc, Allen, A., 2021) Methane accumulation in groundwater from gas migration induced by hydrocarbon extraction can lead to degradation of water quality.
 This research focuses on the potential impact elevated concentrations of methane can have on shallow groundwater systems based on the geochemical properties of the sediments and rocks that are present.
 Bulk chemical characterization of major oxides, trace elements, and rare earth elements indicate that lithologically similar geologic materials in the Peace Region of British Columbia share some geochemical similarities at a regional scale.
 Investigation of hydrogeochemical characteristics through sequential extraction experiments suggests there is little difference between materials regarding their potential for mobilization of trace elements into groundwater.
 PHREEQCi numerical models of methane interacting with these materials indicate there is a greater impact in reducing compared to oxidizing conditions, and the presence of carbonate and iron oxyhydroxide minerals mediate the influence large fluxes of methane have on the hydrochemistry.